david-wallace-croft/commander/README.md

 ### clap Example

 - Usage for the clap Example is similar to the Parser Library Example
-  - Except that the commands start with "cargo run --example clap"
+  - Except that the commands start with "cargo run --example example-clap"

 ### Development Commands